Talking to Children About Their Art

 1. Objective Comments

-Painting has its manipulable qualities seen in the application of paint and the results on the paper.
+Painting has its technical side, manipulable aspects of paint, brush, and paper seen in the traces of application and the final result.
 (Clay has another set of qualities to regard, wire still another.
 All media are different.)

 In no particular order: